VoltCruelerz/OwlMarble-Magic/feats/feats.md

 You use shields not just for protection but also for offense.
 You gain the following benefits while you are wielding a shield:

 - When you have a shield equipped, you can use your shield as a bonus action to make an improvised weapon attack or try to shove a creature within 5 feet.
-- If you aren’t incapacitated, you can add your shield’s AC bonus to any Dexterity saving throw you make against a spell or other harmful effect that targets only you.
+- If you aren’t incapacitated, you can add your shield’s AC bonus to any Dexterity saving throw you make against a spell or other harmful effect.
 - If you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you can use your reaction to take no damage if you succeed, interposing your shield between yourself and the source of the effect.

 ## Skill Expert [Updated]